If The Golden Age of Comic Books

 movies can be considered Modern Age movies.

 Another feature of the era is while the decline of the comic book as a regularly published periodical is real, the rise of the graphic novel as respectable reading material in mainstream North American culture has been dramatic.
-For instance, public libraries, which for generations has largely treated comic books like a hospital did with medical waste, have embraced the format in their acquisitions.
-This is not only in growing recognition of the medium's unique artistic and literary virtues, but also in recognition that one way to encourage kids to read at all in this age of Video Games
+For instance, public libraries, which for generations have largely treated comic books like a hospital does with medical waste, have embraced the format in their acquisitions.
+This is not only important in growing recognition of the medium's unique artistic and literary virtues, but also in recognition that one way to encourage kids to read at all in this age of Video Games

 , Home Video

 and online resources is by meeting them halfway with this combination of word and image.

 Some suggested that, following the "metallic" scheme of Golden/Silver/Bronze/Iron, the current age may be known as "Aluminum", since so much of it is recycled.
 Another possible name is the "Diamond Age" or Prismatic Age

 because the medium has become multifaceted (or because Diamond has an effective monopoly on distribution, take your pick).
 Another suggested name is "The Post-Modern Age"